List of House of the Dragon characters: Mysaria

-Mysaria (portrayed by Sonoya Mizuno), also known as the "White Worm", is a former brothel dancer from the far east nation of Yi Ti who became Prince Daemon Targaryen's lover.
+Mysaria (portrayed by Sonoya Mizuno), also known as the "White Worm", is a former brothel dancer from the far eastern nation of Yi Ti who became Prince Daemon Targaryen's lover.
+She later commands her own spy network and serves as the Mistress of Whisperers on Rhaenyra Targaryen's Small Council.
 After Daemon steals the deceased Prince Baelon Targaryen's dragon egg, Mysaria is with him at Dragonstone when Ser Otto Hightower demands the dragon egg returned.
 She learns that Daemon, without her knowledge, announced that he and Mysaria were betrothed and that she was pregnant.
-She confronts him about the lie and after realizing that he was just using her, she leaves him.
-She soon builds a spy network in King's Landing and informs Otto of Daemon and Princess Rhaenyra Targaryen's secret exploits, which breaks down the trust between Otto and King Viserys I Targaryen.
+She confronts him about the lie, and after realizing that he was just using her, she leaves him.
+She soon builds a spy network in King's Landing and informs Otto of Daemon and Princess Rhaenyra's secret exploits, which breaks down the trust between Otto and King Viserys I Targaryen.
 Sixteen years later, she has one of her spies, Talya, become one of the ladies-in-waiting to Queen Alicent Hightower, who keeps Mysaria informed of the king's ailing health.
 Following Viserys' death, she kidnaps Prince Aegon Targaryen and demands a meeting with Otto in exchange for Aegon's location.
-She threatens Otto to meet her demands to help the poor children of King's Landing or she can have Aegon killed.
+She threatens Otto to meet her demands to help the poor children of King's Landing, or she can have Aegon killed.
 Mysaria's manse is later burned down by Lord Larys Strong, under Alicent's orders, and Larys rounds up and executes all the household staff in the Red Keep to remove any of Mysaria's spies.